RIS-Assisted Rank Enhancement With Commodity WiFi Transceivers: Real-World Experiments: RIS-Side Passive Beam Focusing

 Due to near-field propagation and the associated spherical wavefront curvature, the channel responses of different $n_T$--$n_R$ antenna pairs are geometrically coupled through the RIS aperture and share a structured, element-dependent Fresnel phase pattern across its surface \cite{near-field-ris}.
 In this way, optimizing the RIS phase shifts for a specific $n_T-n_R$ antenna pair also partially aligns nearby pairs, coherently boosting multiple entries of the MIMO channel matrix.
 As a result, not only the largest, but several singular values increase together, improving the matrix conditioning and resulting in a smaller condition number \cite{emil-rank}.
 Accordingly, in Algorithm 1, we propose a low-complexity passive beam-focusing strategy at the RIS side, searching over a structured set of RIS configurations to identify the one that maximizes $R_e$ in \eqref{eq:rank}.

 Specifically, in each iteration of Algorithm 1, a specific $n_T-n_R$ antenna pair is considered, where the phase shifts of the RIS elements are adjusted to constructively/destructively align the reflected signal paths between these two antennas.
 To achieve this goal, alternating optimization is considered \cite{alter} (Steps $8$-$15$) to obtain the required element state ($0$ or $\pi$) for the discrete phase shift RIS used in this experiment, enabling constructive alignment.
 Note that, to align the reflected signals destructively, the inequality sign (Step 11) needs to be reversed.
 Next, at the Rx side, the SVD of the overall channel $\mathbf{H}$, which is now reshaped by the obtained $\mathbf{\Psi}$, is obtained to compute the effective rank using \eqref{eq:rank}.
 Spanning all of the $n_T-n_R$ possible combinations, the antenna pair $n_T^*-n_R^*$ associated with the maximum $R_e$ is feed-backed to the RIS control circuit.
 Finally, the RIS applies the $\psi^*_n$ associated with $n_T^*-n_R^*$ to achieve the maximum effective rank, $R_e^*$.
 In practice, Algorithm 1 can be frequently applied whenever the channel condition changes in order to reshape the signal propagation again to guarantee the maximum achievable effective rank.
+In this context, \ac{CSI} needs to be available at the RIS side to compute $G$.
+Nevertheless, considering the \ac{LoS} links between the transmitter/receiver and the RIS, only the angles of arrival/departure need to be acquired, effectively limiting the required feedback to the RIS over several channel coherence intervals.

 It can be seen that the computational complexity of Algorithm $1$ is dominated by the nested search over all $(n_T,n_R)$ antenna pairs, resulting in $N_TN_R$ loop iterations.
 Each iteration incurs a linear computational cost of $\mathcal{O}(N)$.
 In addition, within each iteration a SVD computation of $\mathcal{O}\!\left(\min(N_T,N_R)^2\max(N_T,N_R)\right)$ operations is required for each antenna pair.
 Consequently, the overall computational complexity is given as